SimpleCalc

 Noise Measurement window

 The application has a window that will allow you to measure the noise level currently received.
 The application uses a soundcard interface to sample the audio, filters this and calculates the RMS value from this.
 It is VERY important that you DISABLE AGC completely when doing this, only by disabling the AGC the measurements will make any sense.
-It is also VERY important that the receive chain is linear in the range of the noise measured, clipping/limiting by the receiver will make the measurements invalid!

 Using the control to the left, you can select which input to use, the dB per division and the width of the graph in seconds.